 Forest Hill is a somewhat small city located in the state of Texas.
 With a population of 12,881 people and three constituent neighborhoods, Forest Hill is the 192nd largest community in Texas.

 When you are in Forest Hill, you'll notice that it is more blue-collar than most other communities in America.
-37.55% of Forest Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Forest Hill is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Forest Hill who work in office and administrative support (11.34%), sales jobs (10.81%), and maintenance occupations (8.32%).
+39.82% of Forest Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Forest Hill is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Forest Hill who work in office and administrative support (11.41%), sales jobs (10.23%), and maintenance occupations (7.10%).

-The per capita income in Forest Hill in 2010 was $16,970, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $67,880 for a family of four.
+The per capita income in Forest Hill in 2010 was $16,737, which is low income relative to Texas and the nation.
+This equates to an annual income of $66,948 for a family of four.
+However, Forest Hill contains both very wealthy and poor people as well.

 The most common language spoken in Forest Hill is English.
 Other important languages spoken here include Spanish and African languages.